BabylonJS/Extensions/HtmlMesh/README.md

 ## How it works
 The HTML Mesh leverages CSS transforms to make DOM content appear as though it has a location and orientation relative to the camera in the scene.
 If the DOM content was rendered on top of the scene, then the DOM content would always occlude anything in the scene behind it.
 To allow DOM content to be occluded by meshes in the scene, we instead place the DOM content behind the canvas and then use a depth mask mesh with a material that writes to the depth buffer, but not the color buffer.
 This make effectively becomes a proxy for the DOM content and determines whether the renderer renders another mesh, the scene clear color, or nothing (which allows the DOM content to be seen).

 Interaction with the DOM content is complicated by the fact that if the canvas is receiving pointer events, then the DOM content is not and vice versa.
 A signal is needed to instruct the canvas to stop and start receiving pointer events.
 To provide the best experience, the signal shoud be the entry of the pointer, so that the user can interact with the content immediately upon hovering it (or touching it on mobile).
 To do this, we attach an onpointermove listener to the document.
 It continually monitors the poiner location and picks the scene to determine which mesh is being picked.
 If the mesh has the pointer capture behavior attached, then we instruct the behavior for that mesh to capture pointer events.
 When the pointer is captured by an iframe, the pointer move event won't be triggered, but as soon as the pointer exits the iframe, the behavior will detect the pointer and transfer pointer event ownership to the canvas, or to another HtmlMesh.
 To avoid potential conflicts and race conditions between the canvas and one or more HTML meshes in obtaining and releasing pointer lock, a pointer lock manager is introduced that queues and matches pointer requests and releases.
+Note that pointer capture won't occur when a camera zoom causes the pointer to be over the mesh.
+This is to allow zooming in and out of the scene without the mesh capturing the pointer and preventing zoom as soon as the pointer enters.

 ## How to Use in your App
-The `index.js` file shows an example of using this in your app for dom content, a PDF file (via iframe), an HTML site (via iframe), and a YouTube video (via iframe).
+The `example.js` file shows an example of using this in your app for dom content, a PDF file (via iframe), an HTML site (via iframe), and a YouTube video (via iframe).

 The first step is to create an instance of `HtmlMeshRenderer`.
 Pass this the scene, and optionally an options object containing:
 * `containerId` - An optional id of the parent element for the elements that will be rendered as `HtmlMesh` instances.